The Security+ exam isn’t that easy!

 I was recently at a family reunion, and I was talking to my cousin, who does IT work for the military.
 He was getting prepared to leave the military within a few years to transition into civilian work.

 I asked him if he had any IT certifications.

 “No, but I am thinking about trying to get some of the really easy ones like Security+”.

-The Security+ is an entry level cyber security certification that has significant value when you are looking for a job.
+The Security+ is an entry-level cybersecurity certification that has significant value when you are looking for a job.
 Security+ is an IAT Level 2 certification.
 What does this mean?

 Here is a quick way to see if a certification has value:

 If you do this search where I live – in the Washington DC metro area – you will find dozens and dozens of positions appear in the search results.
-Nearly all of the positions have a salary range of more than $100,000.
+Nearly all of the jobs have a salary range of more than $100,000.

 So yes, the Security+ certification is quite valuable.